divusree/learn-triton/README.md

 - `addition/addition.py`: Has 1D and 2D matrix addition `add_1D` and `add_2D` respectively.
 - `addition/sumvec.py`: adds all the elements in a 1D vector with `sum1D`.
 - `multiplication/multiplication.py`: performs matrix multiplication between 2 2D matrices with `matmul`.
-There is a kernel for matmul with super-grouped block matmul (and col major ordering). works in both fp16 and fp32.
+The kernel `group_matmul_kernel` is for matmul with super-grouped block matmul (and col major ordering). works in both fp16 and fp32.
+The kernel `matmul_kernel_naive` does ungrouped block matmul (naive).

 ## Kernels to add